1 Part Course |

 Session 1: Introduction and Background: Why This Legislation and Why Now?

-• What is the ECCTA, and why was it introduced?
+• Why was it introduced?

 • Key changes introduced by the ECCTA